 Also, don’t forget to clearly label this box and load it last, so it’s easily accessible upon arrival.
 The objective is to make your first night as comfortable as possible, providing immediate access to items you’ll need without the stress of unpacking everything at once.

 Fancy clothes go in a wardrobe box

 One of the most specialized box styles that movers use is the wardrobe box.
-This a rectangular box that stands so it’s taller than it is wide, and it has a metal pole that sits in two cutouts at the top of the sides.
-The pole is there to place hangers on, and the box is tall enough that dress shirts and skirts can be hung without wrinkling.
+This is a rectangular box that stands so it’s taller than it is wide, and it has a metal pole that sits in two cutouts at the top of the sides.
+The pole is there to place hangers-on, and the box is tall enough that dress shirts and skirts can be hung without wrinkling.

 Because this is a highly specialized box and comes with a metal bar, this is one of the more expensive boxes that you’ll use in a move.
 Often, these boxes cost around $12 each.
 Because they’re so much compared to other boxes (which can cost as little as $2.75 each), wardrobe boxes should only be used for their intended purpose — to hang clothes.

 In particular, only fancy clothes you own should go in a wardrobe box.
 You don’t need to hang every T-shirt you have.
 Focus on the dry-clean-only articles.
 Also, if you can’t easily iron out wrinkles in a certain article of clothing, put that article in a wardrobe box too.
 That way you don’t need to have it dry-cleaned after the move just to take out creases that folding would cause.

 Linens and lampshades go in large, regular boxes